mcf-rocks/solana-upload/README.md

 NB: program ensures account is signer to prevent hijack, only client that created account can write.

-WARNING: The client does each transaction sequentially (no reason, it could do them all in one go), consequently it will take a long time to upload a large file, if you run out of funds, get a powercut, accidentally ctrl-c, etc... it's dead, you need to start again.
+WARNING: The client does each transaction sequentially (no real reason, except atm mainnet has rate limiting on the RPC node), consequently it will take a long time to upload a large file, if you run out of funds, get an internet outage, accidentally ctrl-c, etc... it's dead, you need to start again.

+How long each transaction waits, is in upload_file.js, search for "impatient"

 Download just reads the data from the chain and writes it to a file.